-Proposals should promote and foster DTC inter-disciplinary and inter-departmental excellence in research, and document how the seed funds will facilitate larger efforts toward securing external funding on the proposed DTC/DTI topics.
-Educating students and post-doctoral associates for high-technology careers continues to be a DTC mission.
+Proposals should promote and foster DTC interdisciplinary and interdepartmental excellence in research.
+Proposals should also document how the seed funds will facilitate larger efforts toward securing external funding on the proposed topics.

 All proposals must be led by a University of Minnesota faculty member.
-Each proposal team must include at least one DTC associated faculty member.
-Each UMN faculty member is limited to submitting one proposal as principal investigator.
-There is no limit to the number of proposals a UMN faculty member can be co-investigator on.
+Each proposal team must include at least one DTC-associated faculty member.
+Each UMN faculty member is limited to submitting one proposal per year as principal investigator.
+There is no limit to the number of proposals a UMN faculty member can submit as a co-investigator.

 - Project title